Guy-L/seg3103_playground/hw2-midnight/README.md

 ### Question 2.4
 **Refactor 1**: See [commit #4736f21](https://github.com/Guy-L/seg3103_playground/commit/4736f21098d31c1761e7330a8646f61fc3dcddfc).

 It's easy to see that the methods `letter_grade()` and `numeric_grade()` work very, very similarly.
 Their simplified flowcharts look identical, safe for the labels.
 At first, I considered hooking one up to the output of the other, but this would result in having to run `cond` twice (to convert one type of output to another), which is inefficient.
 I instead grouped all the similar code into one method called `get_mark_if_passed`, which simply either returns the mark that both method calculate, or `-999` (a signal value, well out of bounds) in the case of failure to participate.
-This way, the only work left to our original methods is their `cond` statement, which they both handle differently.
+This way, the only work left to our original methods is their `cond` statements, which they both handle differently.
+Finally, since the need for the `failed_to_participate?` method was gone (it would not be used more than once), that method was also removed.

 **Refactor 2**: See [commit #4c8d305](https://github.com/Guy-L/seg3103_playground/commit/4c8d30567d5d21beeacdbd0685c27bfb910dd36a).

-Finally, I removed all single-use variables.
+I removed all single-use variables.
 There's usually no need to allocate space for a variable if it is only used once; this use can be replaced by its initial value.
 It can sometime be helpful to do this anyways for code legibility purposes or if the variable's value will change from its initial value before being used - I, myself, was hesitant to remove `num_labs` due to reduced legibility.
 No line turned so long that it became illegible, and the number of lines was greatly reduced.
 In fact, the `percentage_grade()` method was crushed into a single line!

 For both refactors, code compiled succesfully and statement coverage remained at 100%.
 </details>